 This whole library of information is hence archived for my own use, while it is also open for anyone to see if I would like it to be so.

-There is simply no better way for me to share my insights, organise my research, and widen my knowledge!
+There is simply no better way for me to share my insights, organize my research, and widen my knowledge!

 My research on Food Waste and on Climate Change